-We have a range of resources, developed over the last six years, for both:
+We have a range of resources, developed over the last eight years, for both:

 - Commissioners and leaders looking to delivery high quality health coaching programmes

 - Health professionals seeking to apply the skills and frameworks in their work with patients and clients